mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/project.md

 * If you could add or modify features of the fidget cube, what would you choose to do?
 * What would make the ultimate fidget cube?

 Remember that a computing device has a number of inputs, and a number of outputs.
-The code that we'll write in this project will process input by telling the micro:bit what to do when various events occur.
+The code that we'll write in this project will process input by telling the Ragga what to do when various events occur.

 ## Project

-Make a fidget cube out of the micro:bit by creating a unique output for each of the following inputs:
+Make a fidget cube out of the Ragga by creating a unique output for each of the following inputs:

 * on button A pressed
 * on button B pressed
 * on button A+B pressed
 * on shake

-See if you can combine a maker element similar to what you created in Lesson 1 by providing a holder for the micro:bit that holds it securely when you press one of the buttons.
+See if you can combine a maker element similar to what you created in Lesson 1 by providing a holder for the Ragga that holds it securely when you press one of the buttons.

 ![](/static/courses/csintro/algorithms/fidget-cube.jpg)
 Sample fidget cube designs